jhunschejones/josh_around/README.md

       500.html.erb

 ## Gotchas
-- Use `/contact.html` as the permalink to get a static page that is rendered as `/contact` in production.
+- Use `/contact.html` style permalinks to get a static page that is served as `/contact` in production on GH pages 👍🏻
 - Set the `slug:` manually for each blog in the head info so that we're not guessing.
-You can run the `bin/check_post_slugs` helper script to check for duplicates across all posts 🙏🏻
+You can run the `bin/check_post_slugs` helper script to check for duplicates across all posts, or the `bin/new_post "Post title"` helper to generate the markdown file for a new post with the necessary header content 🙏🏻
-- The anchor link behavior of posts is implemented in JS so that it works on mobile where there isn't a hover option.
+- The anchor link behavior of posts is implemented in JS so that it works on devices where there isn't a hover option.
-- The footer is conditionally rendered at build time and does not show up on the post page
+- The footer is conditionally rendered at build time and does not show up on the post page to avoid confusion about dates and timestamps.